Lately, I've been reflecting on happiness, and I think I've arrived at a personal truth:

 If you're not okay, how can you help anyone else?

-The Takeaway: Keep the Remote of Your Happiness in Your Own Hands
+The Takeaway: Keep the Remote of Your Happiness in Your Own

 Don't let others control how you feel.